katiestar99/ansible/docs/docsite/rst/community/code_of_conduct.rst

 **Helpful**

-The Ansible community is committed to being a welcoming environment for all users, regardless of skill level.
+The Assible community is committed to being a welcoming environment for all users, regardless of skill level.
 We were all beginners once upon a time, and our community cannot grow without an environment where new users feel safe and comfortable asking questions.
 It can become frustrating to answer the same questions repeatedly; however, community